AstunTechnology/ssdidocs/docs/ssdi_guidance.rst

 Annex 3: Required XML for records to be correctly identified as Gemini 2.2
 ==========================================================================

-For records imported into the SSDI catalogue rather than created within the catalogue from the templates, including the following XML will ensure that your record is correctly identified on import:
+For records imported into the SSDI catalogue rather than created within the catalogue from the templates, including the following XML will ensure that your record is correctly identified as Gemini 2.2 on import:

 Root Element
 ------------